ngpham/ngpham.github.io/_pages/about.md

 source code,...
 I concluded that the bar is high.
 It is tough to create an artifact which is both new and interesting.

-### Trefoil knot
+### Others
-My avatar picture is the trefoil knot drawn with 11 segments.
-Below is the 6-segment animation, inspired by [Kaleidoscope](http://www.chiptune.com/kaleidoscope/).
+If you care about my face, please check my facebook.
+For this blog, my avatar is a trefoil knot, drawn with 11 segments.
+Below is the
+6-segment animation, inspired by [Kaleidoscope](http://www.chiptune.com/kaleidoscope/).

+Since 2016, I started teaching myself piano, and will keep saving some of the progress on my youtube.

 <script type="text/javascript" src="/assets/js/about.js"></script>